-- 2.84 To be recommended for the graduate degree of Master of Science, Master of Architecture, or Master in City Planning, a student must not only have a clear record in an approved program of graduate study and research, but his or her scholastic standing as shown by the cumulative record must be of distinctly high grade. - 2.84.1 For the degree of Master of Science, the student must have completed satisfactorily a program of study of at least 66 units, of which 42 units shall be A subjects, and a thesis, both acceptable to the department in which he or she is enrolled.
-If 34 units of A subjects and the thesis are in a single field, as determined by a Departmental Committee on Graduate Students, the degree will be recommended with specification of the field in which the student has thus specialized; otherwise, the degree will be recommended without specification.
+- 2.84 To be recommended for the graduate degree of Master of Science, Master of Engineering, Master of Architecture, Master in City Planning, or Master of Business Administration, a student must not only have a clear record in an approved program of graduate study and research, but his or her scholastic standing as shown by the cumulative record must be of distinctly high grade. - 2.84.1 For the degree of Master of Science, the student must have completed satisfactorily a program of study of at least 66 units, of which 42 units shall be H-level subjects, and a thesis, both acceptable to the department in which he or she is enrolled.
+If 34 units of H-level subjects and the thesis are in a single field, as determined by a Departmental Committee on Graduate Students, the degree will be recommended with specification of the field in which the student has thus specialized; otherwise, the degree will be recommended without specification.
 The candidate must also have been in residence for a minimum of one regular academic term.